OthankQ/100-days-of-code/r1-log.md

 ### R2D86

 Learned how to use aggregate functions in SQL and played around querying for data using an example data base.

+### R2D87

+More practice with SQL aggregate functions.
+Learned how to work with multiple tables such using JOIN and LEFT JOIN.
+Kind of confusing.
+Will need more practice.